CastXML/pygccxml/docs/index.rst

 Test environment
 ================

 `pygccxml` comes with comprehensive unit tests.
-They are executed on Windows XP and `Ubuntu`_ Linux operating systems.
+They are executed on the `Ubuntu`_ Linux operating systems.
+See the `Travis`_ builds for more details. `pygccxml` is tested under python 2.6, 2.7, 3.2, 3.3 and 3.4.
 All in all, `pygccxml` has more than 230 tests.
-I am using Python 2.6 to run tests against.

-Support for Python 2.4 was dropped.

 Documentation contents